-The text of the Risk Retention Act requires insureds to be members and part owners of a risk retention group; however, this line was apparently somewhat blurred in the National Warranty case.
+The text of the LRRA requires insureds to be members and part owners of a risk retention group; however, this line was apparently somewhat blurred in the National Warranty case.
 National Warranty acted both as an administrator, adjusting claims on behalf of its members, and as the insurer of these members.
 This dual role apparently gave the impression that the final consumers were purchasing service contracts directly from National Warranty rather than from the individual group members.
-The insolvency has then resulted in confusion about to whom the consumers should be making claims when they need repairs on their cars that should be covered under the terms of the contracts.
-Class action lawsuits have been filed by some of these consumers.
-Accountants with KPMG, acting as "Joint Official Liquidators" in the Cayman Islands insolvency proceedings, have indicated that any consumer claims should be directed at the individual group members and that National Warranty is not directly obligated to the consumers.25
+The insolvency thus resulted in confusion about to whom the consumers should be making claims when they need repairs on their cars that should be covered under the terms of the contracts.
+In 2003, accountants with KPMG, acting as "Joint Official Liquidators" in the Cayman Islands insolvency proceedings, have indicated that any consumer claims should be directed at the individual group members and that National Warranty is not directly obligated to the consumers.
+While the National Warranty liquidators did set up a process to accept U.S. claims in 2006, it is unclear that many claims will be accepted.